 Why Work With Us?

-Our homes are typically constructed with softwood – eastern white pine, douglas fir, hemlock or southern pine that complement our “big beam” framing style.
+Our homes are typically constructed with softwood – primarily eastern white pine and douglas fir, which complement our “big beam” framing style.
 Our timber connections are handcrafted mortise and tenon joinery with hardwood pegs.

 Energy Efficient Building